loozhengyuan/govtech-tap-appdev/README.md

 This API primarily allows one to determine the eligible households of a specific grant.

-As part of the requirements, the following are the five of the fictitious grants and how its eligible households.
+As part of the requirements, the following are five of the fictitious grants and its eligible households.
-To better illustrate their usage, the examples provided are based on the sample dataset `sample.json`.
+To better illustrate their usage, the examples provided are based on the sample dataset `sample.json` shown below.

 <details>
 <summary><b>View Full Sample Dataset</b></summary>